 His scholarly articles have appeared in the Journal of Politics, Political Research Quarterly, Perspectives on Politics, Annual Review of Political Science, Annual Review of Sociology, and the Du Bois Review.
 Parker’s work has also appeared, or been featured in, the New York Times, 538.com, the Washington Post, CNN.com, the American Prospect, Talking Points Memo, The Brookings Institution, Salon.com, and The Conversation.
 He has also appeared on MSNBC and PBS.

-Dr. Parker resides in Seattle with his dog, Brooklyn.
+Dr. Parker resides in Seattle, WA.